Set up Strava on your Apple Watch:

 - The first time you record you will be prompted to accept location, Health permissions, legal disclaimer, and notifications when you open the Apple Watch app.

-- You can select your Sport Type (Outdoor Ride or Run, Indoor Run, Hike or Outdoor Walk) change your Auto-Pause settings, and choose your units of measurement.
+- You can select your Sport Type, change your Auto-Pause settings, and choose your units of measurement.

-- You can enable real-time audio feedback to alert you when you start, pause, resume and stop your activity.
-You can also hear feedback about your total distance and if you're recording run activities, the pace on your last split and total average split pace.
+- You can enable real-time audio feedback to alert you when you start, pause, resume, and stop your activity.
+You can also hear feedback about your total distance and if you're recording run activities, the pace on your last split, and the total average split pace.
 To enable audio cues, navigate to the settings page on your watch and tap 'Audio Cues.'
 Here you can toggle the Audio Cue settings independently.

 - When you've finished recording, hit Stop to see the resume/finish screen.
 Hit Finish (flag icon) to finish the activity and be taken to the summary screen.
 Tap Save to upload the activity.